How Long Does It Take to Play 18 Holes of Golf?

 Choosing a set of tees that match your driving distance can also help speed up the pace.
 This concept is what we referred to as "Tee It Forward" earlier.
 It allows players to drop their scores and enjoy their time while playing.

-A general rule of the thumb is to hit from the closest tee if you hit under two hundred yards.
+A general rule of thumb is to hit from the closest tee if you hit under two hundred yards.
 If you hit between 200 and 225 yards, use the next farthest tee.
 If your driving distance is consistently 275 yards or above, then you need to hit from the tees that are the farthest back.

-Choosing a Good Golf Cart
+Choose a Good Golf Cart

 Even if golf carts can take the physical exercise part out of a golf game, they still have many benefits such as saving time, providing protection from the elements, and the ability to have comfortable conversations while traveling together around the course.
 Choosing a good one will depend on your budget and personal preference (gas-operated or electrical).
 This is your go-to option if your goal is to save time.

 If you prefer walking, you may opt for a pushcart to easily carry your gear around the course.
 Whichever you end up picking, you need to make sure it offers enough compartments to have all your gear well-organized and save you a lot of time.
+If you’re not sure which one to choose, you can always check our detailed review of the best golf push carts to make a more informed decision.

 Checking In Earlier

-Another way of saving time is to arrive at the golf course and check-in earlier.
-Please don't wait until it's almost your scheduled tee time to check-in!
+Another way of saving time is to arrive at the golf course and check in earlier.
+Please don’t wait until it’s almost your scheduled tee time to check in!

-You should arrive at the course between 30 to 45 minutes earlier; this will give you plenty of time to check-in and do anything you want or need to before the game starts.
-For example, you could get something to eat or drink, chat with partners or start warming up before it's your turn to tee off.
+You should arrive at the course between 30 to 45 minutes earlier; this will give you plenty of time to check in and do anything you want or need to before the game starts.
+For example, you could get something to eat or drink, chat with partners or start warming up before it’s your turn to tee off.

 Final Thoughts